abdullahedhiii/AI-Project/README.md

 # AI-Project
 ## Ultimate Tic Tac Toe
 A Python implementation of Ultimate Tic Tac Toe with an AI opponent using the Minimax algorithm with alpha-beta pruning.
+The code for the game is in the master branch.

 ## Description
 Ultimate Tic Tac Toe is an advanced variation of the classic Tic Tac Toe game.
 It consists of a 3x3 grid of smaller Tic Tac Toe boards, making it a more strategic and challenging game.
 The AI opponent uses the Minimax algorithm with alpha-beta pruning for optimal move selection.